-Teaching QualificationFirst and foremost if you want to be a trainer you will need to have an entry level teaching qualification.
+Teaching QualificationFirst and foremost if you want to be a trainer you will need to have an entry-level teaching qualification.
 The PDLSG – Planning and Delivering Learning Sessions to Groups Award or the ETA – Level 3 Award in Education and Training qualification gives the teaching award accepted by all awarding bodies.
-These course is nationally accredited and by its conclusion will allow the successful candidate to teach any subject they have experience in.
+This course is nationally accredited and by its conclusion will allow the successful candidate to teach any subject they have experience in.

 - Food Safety Awareness

 - Level 1 or 2 Food Safety Awards

 InsuranceTrainers should take out public liability insurance in case a member of the public blames you for causing damage or injury.
 Alongside professional indemnity insurance in case a member of the public/client accuses you of making a mistake within your work.
 Both cost about £120 per year.

 EquipmentYou will need some basic fire safety equipment to be able to provide your own courses.
 The below list of equipment is everything you will need:

 - Food Safety PowerPoint (free on trainer courses)